Alx-nder/Monte_Carlo_simulator/README.md

 Entity arrival is considered random if an average is provided.
 The average arrival is not enough for us to simulate the process, we need a measure of spread (stdev or variance).
 Ultimately, we can simulate the (randomness of the) arrival process using the arrival's underlying distribution.

 https://www.youtube.com/watch?v=UoKFNAJt3a4&list=PLmTO3lWcV3Jm4y1C17kO6milMjUfDIjXX&index=7

+**Failure rate**
+lambda is the failure rate, the number of failures per unit time.
+E['x'] = 1/lambda, this is the mean time until first failure.

+The expected number of failures that will occur in a specific period of time The expected loss of service capacity due to failure

+The mean or expected value of a random variable is the integral from negative infinity to infinity of the product of the random variable and its probability density function